Why update to Microsoft identity platform (v2.0)?

 Currently, library support for the Microsoft identity platform endpoint is limited.
 If you want to use the Microsoft identity platform endpoint in a production application, you have these options:

-- If you're building a desktop or mobile application, you can use one of the preview Microsoft Authentication Libraries (MSAL).
-These libraries are in a production-supported preview, so it is safe to use them in production applications.
+- If you're building a desktop or mobile application, you can use one of the Microsoft Authentication Libraries (MSAL).
+These libraries are generally available or in a production-supported preview, so it is safe to use them in production applications.
 You can read more about the terms of the preview and the available libraries in authentication libraries reference.

 - Finally, you can use open-source OpenID Connect and OAuth libraries to integrate with the Microsoft identity platform endpoint.
 The Microsoft identity platform endpoint should be compatible with many open-source protocol libraries without changes.
 The availability of these kinds of libraries varies by language and platform.
 The OpenID Connect and OAuth 2.0 websites maintain a list of popular implementations.
 For more information, see Microsoft identity platform and authentication libraries, and the list of open-source client libraries and samples that have been tested with the Microsoft identity platform endpoint.